Supreme Court nominee Ketanji Brown Jackson faces more questions during third day of confirmation hearings

 President Joe Biden's Supreme Court nominee, Ketanji Brown Jackson, is facing another round of questions from lawmakers on the Senate Judiciary Committee during the third day of her historic confirmation hearings.

-Tuesday featured a marathon first round of questioning that stretched late into the evening as Republicans grilled Jackson on her judicial philosophy, her legal record and past defense work, and support for her nomination from left-wing groups.
+So far during the hearings, Jackson has defended her record amid sharp questioning from Republican senators on her judicial philosophy, her legal record and past defense work and support for her nomination from left-wing groups.

-On Wednesday, two senators from the panel -- Democrat Jon Ossoff of Georgia and Republican Thom Tillis of North Carolina -- have 30 minutes to ask questions.
-Following their time, each senator on the panel will be given 20 minutes for additional questions.
+Jackson has refuted claims from Republicans that she is weak on crime by stressing her concern for public safety and the rule of law, both as a judge and an American.

+She has responded to concerns raised by Republicans over the potential for judicial activism by arguing that she approaches her work in an impartial way and emphasizing that it would be inappropriate to impose any kind of personal opinion or policy preference.

+The nominee has also defended elements of her tenure in the legal profession that have attracted particular scrutiny -- and criticism -- from Republicans, including past defense work on behalf of Guantanamo Bay detainees and sentencing in child pornography cases.

-Senate Judiciary Chairman Dick Durbin, an Illinois Democrat, opened the hearing by saying that while many senators on both sides of the aisle have asked appropriate and respectful questions of the nominee, some have used the hearings as "an opportunity to showcase talking points for the November election."
+Senate Judiciary Chairman Dick Durbin, an Illinois Democrat, opened Wednesday's hearing by saying that some senators have used the hearings as "an opportunity to showcase talking points for the November election."

 Durbin went on to say, in a criticism aimed at Republicans, that the nomination has "turned out to be a testing ground for conspiracy theories and culture war theories."